AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 >[!NOTE]
 >
->For more information on
+>For more information on activating audiences to a destination, please read the [activation overview](../../destinations/ui/activation-overview.md).

 The **Activate destination** page appears.
 On this page, you can select which destination you want to activate your destination to.
 After selecting the destination of choice, select **Next**.

-(Is there a limited type of destination supported?)

 IMAGE